One problem with whole, natural foods is that they tend to spoil easily.

 Grains can typically be stored for years, as long as they’re kept dry and sealed tightly.

 If you need to follow a gluten-free diet, consider rice, buckwheat, and gluten-free oats.

 Dark chocolate that's stored in a cool, dry place can last 4–6 months past the "best by" date on its label.

 It’s an excellent source of fiber, magnesium, and many other important nutrients.

 Canned fruits and vegetables that have been fermented or pickled are sold in airtight containers.

 Because they're usually packaged in an acidic solution, they can last for years.

-Dried fruit is loaded with various nutrients, such as fiber.
-However, it should only be consumed in moderation because of the high sugar and calorie content.
+Dried fruit is loaded with various nutrients, including fiber.
+However, it should only be consumed in moderation due to its high sugar and calorie contents.

-The dehydration process will prevent the fruit from molding easily.
+The dehydration process prevents the fruit from molding easily.

 Coconut milk is high in saturated fat, but this type of fat tends to be stable and doesn't go rancid easily.